 Latvia’s capital, Riga, is set on the Baltic Sea at the mouth of the river Daugava.
 It’s considered a cultural center and is home to many museums and concert halls.
 The city is also known for its wooden buildings, art nouveau architecture, and medieval Old Town.
 The pedestrian-only Old Town has many shops and restaurants and is home to busy Livu Square, with bars and nightclubs.

 Riga is one of those cities which is best enjoyed by walking the cobblestone streets rather than seeking out specific sights.
 We are sure you’ll come across Cathedral Square and the old city walls, the Swedish Gate, and the Freedom Monument but there aren’t really any must-see sights that will wow you.

 The city is well known for its Art Nouveau architecture.
-Its old town is filled with such buildings, and has been designated as a UNESCO World Heritage Site for its architecture, much of which dates back to the late 1800s and early 1900s.
+Its old town is filled with such buildings and has been designated as a UNESCO World Heritage Site for its architecture, much of which dates to the late 1800s and early 1900s.
 The most popular sport is ice hockey.

-While in Riga, make sure to admire the view from the spire at St. Peter’s Church, visit the Museum of Occupation of Latvia, take a free walking tour, visit the Sun Museum, spend the day shopping at Central Market, explore the Kalnciema Quarter and last but not least, enjoy the nightlife.
+While in Riga, make sure to admire the view from the spire at St. Peter’s Church, visit the Museum of Occupation of Latvia, take a free walking tour, visit the Sun Museum, spend the day shopping at Central Market, explore the Kalnciema Quarter and finally, enjoy the nightlife.
 With the nightlife, a word of caution comes!

 Traveling to Latvia

 Latvia is a member of the European Union, so traveling to Latvia and crossing borders is as simple as travel to any other European Union country.
 Citizens of the United States, Canada, Australia, Israel, Japan, Korea, Hong Kong, Brazil, and other countries do not need a visa to visit Latvia.